TarGz/julien.terraz.org/_posts/2016-07-01-playing-with-3D-printable-lego-typeface.markdown

 ### SEEKING FOR THE RIGHT TOOL

 After exploring different 3D software and CAD tools I finally discovered an opensource 3D CAD software named [OpenScad](http://www.openscad.org/).
 That was exactly what I was looking for, it's a programing language capable of generating 3D model using simple [3D shape and boolean operation](http://www.openscad.org/cheatsheet/).
 You can easely create whatever you want.
 You can also use a lot of differents [library](https://github.com/openscad/openscad/wiki/Libraries) developped by the community.
 The amazing part of this tools is his ability to generate 3D model dynamicaly.
-For my needs it finaly looks like this to generate A,B and C chars once my method where developped:
+For my needs I have create a script capable  of generating all the parts of a brick.
+After that it looks like this to generate A,B and C chars:

 {% highlight javascript%}
 renderBrick() Letter("A");